Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The 2024 Headliners

-Finally, 2024 cemented tool use with compatible models (Llama 3.1 onwards): GBNF grammars to force valid outputs, Jinja templates and structured JSON generation with syntactic guarantees, similar to what Outlines or Guidance offer.
+Finally, 2024 cemented tool use with compatible models (Llama 3.1 onwards): GBNF grammars to force valid outputs, Jinja templates and structured JSON generation with syntactic guarantees.

 Backends and Compilation